 This is what makes the HSA such a great retirement account.

-But HSAs Aren't as Great if You Live in AL, CA, or NJ
+But HSAs Aren't as Great if You Live in CA or NJ

-According to The HSA Report Card and the Bogleheads Wiki (a great source of information), as of the end of the 2017 tax year, Alabama, California, and New Jersey do not treat HSAs as retirement accounts.
+According to The HSA Report Card, as of the end of the 2017 tax year, California and New Jersey do not treat HSAs as retirement accounts.
 Contributions to HSAs are still subject to state income tax.
 Any dividends or interest received, and capital gains or losses realized in the account, are subject to state income tax.
 Finally, all distributions from the account are still subject to state income tax.

 This is not to say that if you live in those states you shouldn't use HSAs.
 You're still getting the payroll and federal income tax deduction.
 Furthermore, while you might currently live in one of the three aforementioned states, by the time you withdraw from your HSA, you might not.
 What this does mean is that you should consider using tax efficient funds in your HSA to avoid paying state income taxes on capital gains, dividends, and interest.